tmaiaroto/li3_bootstrap/README.md

 command tool.
 This works much like a Linux package manager.
 This command class comes with Lithium Bootstrap via the li3b_core library.

-You can install libraries (and dependencies):
+You can install libraries (and dependencies), for example:

 ```li3 bootstrap install li3b_users```

 ```li3 bootstrap install li3b_gallery```